damurashov/stln/README.md

 # TODO

-- Enable and configure timer
+- Enable and configure timer in counting mode
+- Configure TIM2 ISR priority and USART ISR prioirities to be equal
+    - this will allow for safe shared circular buffer mgmt